brianference/youtube-intel-scan/replit.md

    - Context preservation for each insight
    - Token usage tracking

+4. **Transcript Management**
+   - Dedicated Transcripts page to browse all downloaded transcripts
+   - Search transcripts by title
+   - Export individual transcripts as markdown
+   - Statistics dashboard (total, analyzed, ready to analyze)

-4. **Insights Management**
+5. **Insights Management**
    - Browse all extracted insights
    - Search by keyword, video title, or channel
    - Filter by category
    - View source video for each insight

-5. **Export Functionality**
+6. **Export Functionality**
-   - Export channel insights as formatted markdown
+   - Export channel insights as formatted markdown (executive summary)
-   - Executive summary with statistics
+   - Export individual transcripts as markdown (full text)
    - Insights grouped by video and category
-   - Direct download as .md file
+   - Direct download as .md files

 ## Project Architecture